oliverklee/ext-seminars/Documentation/EN/KnownProblems/Index.rst

 - The registration form and the front-end editor use PrototypeJS.
-  If you are using jQuery on your site, you will either need to disable it on the pages with the onetimeaccount plugin or use jQuery in no-conflict mode.
+  If you are using jQuery on your site, you will either need to disable it on the pages with the plugin or use jQuery in no-conflict mode.